google/comprehensive-rust/mdbook-course/README.md

 automatically added between segments, to give time estimates for segments, sessions, and courses.

+Each session should list a `target_minutes` that is the target duration of the session.

 ## Directives

 Within the course material, the following directives can be used: